+ENT 1300 Introduction to Entrepreneurship and Business (3) Introduces several types of entrepreneurship (start-up, corporate intrapreneurship, family business) as well as external and internal forces that effect the decisions in any business venture.
+May not be taken for credit by students who have completed in excess of 12 semester hours of B.S.B.A. courses.
 ENT 1501 Entrepreneurship and Innovation Institute (2) Provides knowledge to start and maintain a business, helps students understand how to be an entrepreneurial employee, informs students on business related careers, and provides information on product/technology innovation and commercialization.
-The curriculum is designed to give real-world experience and knowledge to potential entrepreneurs and technology innovators.
+The curriculum is designed to give realworld experience and knowledge to potential entrepreneurs and technology innovators.
 Along with specific business skills students will be encouraged to pursue higher education.
-Prerequisite: Enrollment in the Entrepreneurial Institute or Technology Innovation Institute
+Prerequisite: Enrollment in the Entrepreneurial Institute or Technology Innovation Institute.